psparrow/gravity-scales/README.md

 The 5 scales in the minor group are a combination of John Stowell's 4 melodic minor scales (http://www.bobbysternjazz.com/1/post/2014/01/stowell-from-john-4-melodic-minor-scales-as-dominant-subs.html) and a harmonic minor scale.

 The first 4 scales in each group are the same.
 They are also listed below.
-I am aware than more than 4 of the scales in the major group may also work with minor key resolution.
+I am aware that more than 4 of the scales in the major group may also work with minor key resolution.
 I still have to sort that out.
 This will be a work in progress for awhile.

 Enjoy!